Beliefzp/BLOGRR/README.md

 ### Start evaluting
 You can switch between training and testing modes by directly modifying the **config.eval** parameter in **BLOGRR.py**.
 When **config.eval=True**, running **BLOGRR.py** performs testing; when **config.eval=False**, it performs training.
 The figure below is the experimental results in the paper:
+**Table 1.** Means and standard deviations of the Dice coefficient and HD95 of the segmentation results.
+The UB and SB results of the competing methods are shown.
+Asterisks indicate that the difference between BLOGRR and the competing method is statistically significant (***: p < 0.001, **: p < 0.01, *: p < 0.05) with Wilcoxon signed-rank tests.
+The best results are highlighted in bold.
 <p align="center"> <img src="imgs/main_result.png" width="80%"> </p>